andrescosta/jobico-cloud/README.md

 ## Creation

 Before proceeding with cluster creation:
-1- install the dependencies described in this section:
+1. install the dependencies described in this section: [Prerequisites](#prerequisites)
-2- Generate the cloud-init cfg files by running:
+2. Generate the cloud-init cfg files by running:

 ```bash
 $ ./cluster.sh cfg